 Prior to a disability hearing, the ALJ usually reviews all the information contained in the claimant’s Social Security file.
 This file should contain medical records and information about the claimant’s employment history.

-In addition, the file contains information about why the SSA employees who reviewed the file originally and on reconsideration believe that benefits should be denied or discontinued.
+In addition, the file contains information about why the SSA employees who reviewed the file originally on reconsideration believe that SSDI benefits should be denied or discontinued.
 Because the ALJ will be familiar with this information, it is wise for the claimant to have arguments prepared to refute these findings.

 The ALJ may also question expert witnesses who are present, either in person, over the phone, or via video conference.
 It is very common for a vocational expert to testify concerning the claimant’s ability to perform either past types of employment or other available types of jobs.
 Often the judge will ask hypothetical questions involving the medical conditions or limitations of the claimant to determine whether the claimant is able to work at any gainful employment.

 If the judge issues an unfavorable ruling, the case may be reviewed by the SSA Appeals Council and appealed to a federal court.
-However, the factual findings of the ALJ will be given great weight in subsequent appeals, so choosing to work with an experienced attorney before presenting your case is advisable.
+However, the factual findings of the ALJ will be given great weight in subsequent appeals, so choosing to work with an experienced hearing claims advocate before presenting your case is advisable.
 Call our firm today to find out how a dedicated Social Security disability lawyer may be able to help you.